SenpaiDesi/dokkCLI/README.md

 Luckily dokkcli comes with a built in setup function.
 Launch dokkcli and in the menu select option 1.
 This will set everything up for you.
+Make a folder into your c drive called dokkcli  and copy the geo.dat file there.